Patsrnpt/Exoplanet-Atmosphere/README.md

 ### Phase 1: The Ideal Case

 This phase uses an **"Ideal" dataset** to establish a clean baseline for the atmospheric signal, with no external noise or environmental complications.
-It's a pure look at the underlying atmospheric physics, deliberately ignoring:
+It's a pure look at the underlying atmospheric physics.

+### Phase 2: The Real Case

+This phase moves toward realistic observing conditions using **[scope](https://scope-astr.readthedocs.io/en/latest/)**, a package maintained by Arjun Savel at the University of Maryland, College Park.

+**scope** simulates ground-based, **High-Resolution Cross-Correlation Spectroscopy (HRCCS)** of exoplanet atmospheres, reintroducing the complexity that Phase 1 leaves out, so the dataset reflects what a real telescope would record.
+The simulation includes:

 * **Telluric Absorptions**: signal interference caused by Earth's own atmosphere
 * **System Dynamics**: the planet's motion, including orbit and proper motion
 * **Instrument Efficiency**: the signal-to-noise ratio (SNR) limits of real hardware

-### Phase 2: The Real Case

-This phase moves toward realistic observing conditions using **[scope](https://scope-astr.readthedocs.io/en/latest/)**, a package maintained by Arjun Savel at the University of Maryland, College Park.

-**scope** simulates ground-based, **High-Resolution Cross-Correlation Spectroscopy (HRCCS)** of exoplanet atmospheres, reintroducing the complexity that Phase 1 leaves out, so the dataset reflects what a real telescope would record.
+* **Blaze Function**: the wavelength-dependent throughput of the spectrograph's grating, which shapes the continuum of the observed spectrum

 > Comparing the Ideal and Real cases quantifies how spectral resolution affects our ability to map the climates of worlds beyond our solar system.